 How VSO Ireland is funded

 Our work would not be possible without funding and support from a range of partnerships.
-From Irish Aid, trusts, foundations and private companies, to the general public we remain grateful for all funding received.
+From Irish Aid, trusts, foundations and private companies, to the general public we remain grateful for all funding received through the years.

 Transparency and value for money is important to us: read our most recent annual report and financial statements.